 But that’s not all:

 You must also be cautious of any timber or steel frame construction as part of the property.
-The cavity is needed in this instance to allow moisture to escape so filling it with cavity wall insulation can cause problems including wet wall insulation which is notoriously dangerous, causing damp throughout the structure.
+In this case, the cavity allows moisture to escape.
+Filling it with cavity wall insulation can create problems, including wet wall insulation, which is notoriously dangerous and can cause damp throughout the structure.

 Another element of cavity wall insulation to be cautious of is any wall that’s facing the direction of driving rain.
 The map below, as provided by the NHBC, shows areas exposed to driving rain across the UK.
 Areas that are designated as ‘severe’ and ‘very severe’ must be extremely cautious in installing cavity wall insulation as the risk of rain penetrating brickwork and causing damp is higher.